What Do Early COVID-19 Lawsuits Teach Employers about Necessary Return to Work Protocols? How Can Employers Avoid Liability?

 - CDC’s Interim Guidance for Businesses and Employers Responding to Coronavirus Disease (COVID-19)

-Teresa “Traci” Pupillo is an experienced employment attorney representing clients on a wide variety of workforce issues.
-Traci provides advice and counseling to employers on various employment issues and represents employers in federal, state and administrative actions under federal and state employment statutes.
+Traci represents clients in a wide variety of litigation matters, with a particular emphasis on real estate, land use and employment cases.
+In addition, she provides advice and counseling to employers on various issues and represents employers in federal, state and administrative actions.

 The content on this post does not constitute legal advice, may be geographically or time sensitive, and is for informational purposes only.
 Any opinions expressed in this post are the opinions of the individual author and may not reflect the opinions of the firm or any individual attorney.
 You should not act upon the information presented herein without seeking the advice of legal counsel.
 The choice of a lawyer is an important decision and should not be based solely upon advertisements.
 Past results afford no guarantee of future results.
 Every case is different and must be judged on its own merits.